Everything you need to know to complete one of the best Yukon road trip itineraries in Canada – the Golden Circle Route.

-In fact, even though this itinerary just has you there for one full day, we recommend staying at least three days.
+In fact, even though this itinerary just has you there for one full day between day 2 and day 3, we recommend staying at least three days.

 With its location right on the edge of the Kluane National Park there’s plenty of outdoor activities to make the most of, and here are just a couple of the things to doin Haines Junction that we did on our Golden Circle Route.

 Take a Scenic Flight Over Kluane National park